-This two-part article is relevant to candidates sitting the Paper F6 (UK) exam in 2012, and is based on tax legislation as it applies to the tax year 2011-12 (Finance Act 2011).
-Part one of this article is available here.
+This two-part article is relevant to candidates sitting Paper F6 (UK) in either the June or December 2013 sittings, and is based on tax legislation as it applies to the tax year 2012-13 (Finance Act 2012).
+Read part 1 here.

-Question three of Paper F6 (UK) focuses on chargeable gains in either a personal or a corporate context, and is worth 15 marks.
+Question 3 of Paper F6 (UK) focuses on chargeable gains in either a personal or a corporate context, and is worth 15 marks.
 A small element of chargeable gains may also be included in any of the other questions.

-PERSONAL CHARGEABLE GAINS
+PERSONAL CHARGEABLE GAINS (continued)